The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Introduction

 \subsection{Our Contributions}

-We summarize the key contributions of the paper here. \begin{itemize} \item We propose the first conditional independence test which can be used with a single realization of a nonstationary nonlinear process.
-In Theorem~\ref{thm:test_nsts_DR}, we show that our test has asymptotic Type I error control, \textit{uniformly} over a large family of distributions for which the null hypothesis of conditional independence holds.
-For the multivariate version of our test, we provide $\ell_{\infty}$-type and $\ell_2$-type test statistics so we can achieve high power against sparse or dense alternatives. \item Our test statistics are based on the products of the residuals from black-box time-varying regressions of future or past values of $X$ and $Y$ on the covariates $Z$ at time $t$.
-In contrast with other regression-based conditional independence tests which require iid errors, we allow the errors to be nonstationary nonlinear processes that satisfy a certain martingale difference sequence condition. \item We justify the validity of our bootstrap procedure in Algorithm~\ref{algo:dGCM_test} by employing a distribution-uniform version of the strong Gaussian approximation for high-dimensional nonstationary nonlinear time series from \textcite{seq_gauss_approx2022}, applied to the products of the aforementioned error processes. \item We provide a guarantee for an instantiation of our test based on the sieve estimator from \textcite{zhouzhou_sieve} in Section~\ref{appendix:CI_test_SIEVE} of the supplement.
-Our test complements prior sieve-based methods for locally stationary time series \cite{ar_approx_lsts_xiucai_zhou,pacf_lsts_xiucai_zhou}. \item In our simulations, we demonstrate the satisfactory performance of our test when using this sieve estimator.
-We find that other regression-based conditional independence tests are sensitive to even mild forms of nonstationarity and temporal dependence. \item We show how our framework can be used for (unconditional) independence testing with multivariate nonstationary nonlinear time series in Section~\ref{subsection:bonus_indep_test} of the supplement.
-Thus, our work is the first to supply the two components required for constraint-based causal discovery algorithms for nonstationary nonlinear time series. \end{itemize}
+We summarize the key contributions of the paper here. \begin{itemize} \item We propose the first conditional independence test that can be used with a single realization of a nonstationary nonlinear process.
+In Theorem~\ref{thm:test_nsts_DR}, we show that our test has asymptotic Type I error control, \textit{uniformly} over a large family of distributions for which the null hypothesis holds.
+We provide $\ell_{\infty}$-type and $\ell_2$-type test statistics to achieve high power against sparse and dense alternatives, respectively. \item Our test statistics are based on the products of the residuals from nonlinear regressions of future or past values of the processes $X$ and $Y$ on the covariates $Z$ at time $t$.
+Hence, our test is doubly robust, in the sense that slower convergence rates of one regression estimator can be compensated for by faster convergence rates of the other estimator. \item We allow the errors to be nonstationary nonlinear processes that satisfy a certain martingale difference sequence condition, in contrast with other residual-based conditional independence tests that require iid errors.
+Moreover, we allow the errors to depend on the covariates, whereas many other residual-based tests require covariate-independent errors, thereby ruling out heteroskedasticity. \item Our test can be used with any regression estimator for nonstationary time series.
+However, we provide a guarantee for an instantiation of our test based on the sieve regression estimator from \textcite{zhouzhou_sieve} in Section A of the supplement, which complements prior sieve methods for nonstationary time series \cite{ar_approx_lsts_xiucai_zhou,pacf_lsts_xiucai_zhou}. \item We introduce a distribution-uniform strong Gaussian approximation in Section C of the supplement, which we use to prove uniformly asymptotic Type I error control. \item We introduce an unconditional independence test in Section D of the supplement.
+Thus, our work is the first to supply the two components used in constraint-based causal discovery algorithms for nonstationary nonlinear time series. \end{itemize}